pranshugaba/maths-wiki/docs/about/how-to-contribute.md

 # How to Contribute

 Found an error?
 Have a suggestion?
 Would like to contribute?
 You can help improve this wiki!
-As a thank-you, your name will be added to the list of contributors.
+Your name will be added to the list of [contributors](/about/contributors) (unless you ask to be omitted).